• Skip to main content

 To Make The Enchiladas Suizas

-• Pour the Enchilada Sauce into the bottom of a 9×13 baking dish.
+- Pour about 1/3 of the Enchilada Sauce into the bottom of a 9×13 baking dish.

-• Pour the Enchilada Sauce over the top of the enchiladas.
+- Pour the remainder of the Enchilada Sauce over the top of the enchiladas.

 Chicken Enchiladas Suizas has always been my favorite Mexican Food dish, and I am so glad I finally found a recipe that appears authentic!
 I can hardly wait to try it.